 Congrats!
-You’ve paid off your debt, have a nice healthy emergency fund, and even some extra cash to spare.
+You’ve paid off your debt, have a nice healthy emergency fund, a burgeoning retirement account, and even some extra cash to spare.
 So what’s next?

-If you’re in a good place financially and have some savings, consider investing your money.
+If you’re in a good place financially and have some savings, it’s time to start investing your money.
 While you may be a beginner investor and hesitant to take on the risk, keep it mind that starting earlier lets you:

 - Start building your investing skillset when you’re most able to absorb risk

 - Gives compound interest the time it needs to work its magic